ashutosh2815/Self-Interacting-Protein-Prediction/README.md

 Make sure the required files (aa_phy7.txt, BLOSUM matrix) are in the appropriate directory.

-Open Final_SIP_Proj.ipynb in Jupyter or Google Colab.
+Open Self_Interacting_Protein.ipynb in Jupyter or Google Colab.

 Install dependencies: